ProjectHuddle/ph-child/readme.txt

 The purpose of this plugin is to make it simple to get targeted feedback from clients on web designs.
 All you have to do is install the [ProjectHuddle](https://projecthuddle.com) plugin and let your clients select areas of your design to add their own comments.
 Everything is tracked within the plugin.
 It's so easy to use!

 == Changelog ==
-= 1.0.33 =
-* Added compatibility to WordPress version 6.0.1

 = 1.0.32 =
 * Improvement: Compatibility to WordPress 6.0.
 * Improvement: Help link added for detailed instructions of site connection.